d3adb5/website/content/blog/blue-green-with-helm.md

 ### Converting a generated Deployment

-For starters, make your original Deployment template into a partial template, and move it into a library chart.
-This way your actual charts have the library one as a dependency, and we can easily grab the rendered Deployment object as text.
+For starters, make your original Deployment template into a partial template, which you could even move to a library chart.
+With a partial template, we can easily grab the rendered Deployment object as text.

 ```yaml
 {{- define "app.deployment" -}}